 A Miracle in San Miguel de Allende

 Something highly unusual is happening.
-My good friend, Lalo, former waiter at Tacos Don Felix, drove me into some of the poorest colonias in San Miguel de Allende: Olimpo, Santa Rosa, Ejido, and Luis Donaldo Colosio.
+I have hired a driver who drives me into some of the poorest colonias in San Miguel de Allende: Olimpo, Santa Rosa, Ejido, and Luis Donaldo Colosio.

-Soon, we began handing out staples directly into the hands of the hungry, los hambrientos in their homes.
+We visit homes and hand out staples directly into the hands of the hungry, los hambrientos.
 No organization, no administration fees.
 Sincere eye contact and conversation with the adults.
 Light-hearted play with the kids.
 A visit––not just a delivery.
 I also do a discreeet, informal triage since I am there anyway.
 I check for mental or mood issues and do my best to keep an eye out for signs of starvation, especially in the young.

 A Second Miracle at My Window